Can Ozempic help with PCOS?

 What is insulin resistance in PCOS?

-For this reason, blood sugar regulation is vital for managing insulin resistance with PCOS, improving obesity, and avoiding progression into more serious health problems.
-Lifestyle changes, including diet and exercise, are common first-line recommendations to help people to regulate their blood sugar, but sometimes that doesn’t work.
+Not only is it associated with type 2 diabetes, but insulin resistance is also linked to issues such as hypertension, cholesterol, obesity, and liver disease, among others.
+So, blood sugar regulation is vital for managing insulin resistance with PCOS, improving obesity, and avoiding progression into more serious health problems.
+Lifestyle changes, including diet and exercise, are common first-line recommendations to help people to regulate their blood sugar.
+Salma Alsibai, RD, a registered dietitian at Online PCOS Nutritionist, recommends habitual modifications like:

-In these cases, healthcare providers often prescribe people with PCOS a diabetes drug called metformin to regulate blood sugar.
+Sometimes, however, certain lifestyle changes can’t be made or adjustments don’t make enough of a difference in addressing PCOS.
+In these scenarios, healthcare providers often prescribe a diabetes drug called metformin to regulate blood sugar.

 Ozempic side effects